ramsnerm/php-devoloDHC-quibino-flush2relays/README.md

 # php-devoloDHC-quibino-2flush

-## xxx
-A php script to control the Qubino Flush 2 Relay using the php API for Devolo Home Control from @KiboOst
+This is a php script to control the Qubino Flush 2 Relay ZMNHBDx using the php API [php-devoloDHC](https://github.com/KiboOst/php-devoloDHC) for Devolo Home Control from [KiboOst](https://github.com/KiboOst).

 ## What is it about?

-This ,,,,
+Devolo is not yet supporting all functions of the Quibino Flush 2 relay.
+Out of the reduced functionality you cannot directly switch the individual contacts from outside Devolo Home Control.
+To overcome this pitfall this script uses DHC scenes to switch on and off the relays.

+But in case we have two relays this would mean we end up with 6 different scenes (combinations) which is quite uncomfortable to use in other applications like [ha-bridge](https://github.com/bwssytems/ha-bridge) (I just wanted to have individual on/off commands per relay to add them for example to my Harmony Hub).

+This script makes it easy giving you a single command to switch individual relay state.
+The script calls the right DHC scene based on the given device name.

 Feel free to submit an issue or pull request to add more.

-*This isn't an official Qubino script | USE AT YOUR OWN RISK!<br />
+*This isn't an official Qubino or Devolo script | USE AT YOUR OWN RISK!<br />*
-Anyway this API use the php API php-devoloDHC for Devolo devloped by KiboOst.*

 [Requirements](#requirements)<br />
 [How-to](#how-to)<br />